Transvaginal mesh: History

 Initially used in the 50s to mend abdominal hernias, gynecologists started to use meshes to repair pelvic organ prolapse (POP) and stress urinary incontinence (SUI) in the 90s.
 Over time, manufacturers seized the demand for specific mesh with desired shapes for POP and SUI repair, resulting in the first SUI and POP-specific mesh to be cleared by the FDA as class II moderate-risk devices in 1996 and 2002.
 In 2006, approximately one-third of POP patients opted for mesh implantation, in which over 90% mesh surgeries were performed transvaginally, rather than traditional native tissue repair or with other devices.
 Due to the popular response, mesh products evolved into surgical mesh kits with the addition of new insertion tools, such as tissue fixation anchors.

 Starting from 2008, the FDA took escalating actions to deal with the growing adverse effects and low repair efficacy of transvaginal mesh for POP repair.
 In 2011, it issued an FDA Safety Communication, pointing out concerns for transvaginal mesh.
 In 2016, the FDA reclassified transvaginal mesh for POP repair into a class III high-risk device, requiring manufacturers to submit a premarket approval application to keep transvaginal mesh products on the market.
 After an advisory committee meeting, the FDA announced that the safety and effectiveness of transvaginal mesh for POP are not scientifically assured and all transvaginal mesh products, except midurethral slings, were banned to protect the health of female patients on 16 April 2019.

 Currently, there are several legal actions against major transvaginal mesh manufacturers like Johnson & Johnson and Boston Scientific to compensate complications.
 A class of 700 Australian women sued Johnson & Johnson for selling defective transvaginal meshes.
 Similar self-claimed victims in the United Kingdom and the United States have sparked off more than 100,000 transvaginal mesh-related lawsuits.
-Up until now, Johnson & Johnson and Boston Scientific have agreed for payments in total of $8 billion to resolve the claims.
+Up until now, Johnson & Johnson and Boston Scientific have agreed for payments in total of $8 million to resolve the claims.